Searchresults

 Ghent University’s Definition of Peer Support

 At Ghent University, we define “peer support” as any form of counselling and support students offer each other.
 In case of informal peer support, students help each other spontaneously and voluntarily, for example by exchanging notes or by studying together.
-In case of institutionalized …
+In case of …

 Read more -